Kreyl/UsbHost/README.md

 We also have python module to work with USB2Radio  (in python folder).

-this branch is for operating with spi bus
+This is supporting branch for operating with spi bus